ampproject/amphtml/extensions/amp-list/amp-list.md

 ##### items (optional)

 Defines the expression to locate the array to be rendered within the response.
 This is a dot-notated expression that navigates via fields of the JSON response.
+By defaut `amp-list` expects an array, the `single-result` attribute may be used to load data from an object.

 - The default value is `"items"`.
 The expected response: `{items: [...]}`.
 - If the response itself is the desired array, use the value of `"."`.
 The expected response is: `[...]`.